Shivam8801/Article-Summarizer/README.md

 # Credits
 This app was built using the following technologies:

+`Vite` - A fast and lightweight build tool that leverages ES modules to provide near-instant build times.

 `RapidAPI` - A platform that allows developers to discover, use, and manage APIs.

 `Tailwind CSS` - A utility-first CSS framework for rapidly building custom user interfaces.